-Second Judicial District Court (Ramsey County) Heather Kendall, Judicial District Administrator 15 West Kellogg Blvd
+Ramsey County District Court, Second Judicial District Heather Kendall, Judicial District Administrator

+15 West Kellogg Blvd

-Management rates has had a dramatic and outsized impact.
+Inflationary pressure in the Courts budget has been one of the biggest challenges for the Service Team.
+Since the largest portion of this budget is rent for courtroom and related spaces, the increase in Property Management rates has had a dramatic and outsized impact.
 Also, the contract for Child in Need of Protection or Services (CHIPS) attorney representation, which locked in favorable rates for several years, expires at the end of this year.
 Although CHIPS case numbers have been stable, we believe the cost for this new contract will be significantly higher going forward.